Required Documentation FAQs

 If you do not have any of the above, and your child was born in Florida, you can request your child's birth record from the Florida Department of Health.
 If your child was born in a different state, you can find out where to write for vital records at the Centers for Disease Control and Prevention.

-If your child's birth certificate was provided to his or her previous school, we can request it from the school with your signed authorization.
+We can request a copy of your child's birth certificate from your child's former school with your signed authorization.
 You must provide your child's birth certificate for Kindergarten entrance.

-- Our children recently had physicals, but we do not have signed school entry health exams.
+- Our children recently had physicals, but we do not have their forms.
 Do they have to be re-examined?

 - My child's immunizations were administered in another state.
 Can I send what I have?